-A recurring name on the critics’ ‘Best of 2014 so far’ lists, the Grammy Award winning Oklahoma native is in town to promote Songs, his second album, difficult if only for the source material that was his heart after a break up.
-The venue is celebrating its 25th anniversary but the ‘Whelans 25’ stage backdrop doubles up as a reminder that the number is consistent with the performer’s brief time on Earth.
-Fullbright’s lyrics sound like they are from the pen of a man more than double that however, bedded down by his own guitar and piano, both deftly handled and topped off with occasional harmonica.
+A recurring name on the critics’ Best of 2014 so far lists, the Grammy award-winning Oklahoma native is in town to promote Songs, his second album, difficult if only for a breakup providing the source material.
+The venue is celebrating its 25th anniversary but the ‘Whelans 25’ stage backdrop doubles up as a reminder the number is consistent with the performer’s tender time on Earth.
+Fullbright’s lyrics confidently that of a man with no shortage of mileage on the clock of self-discoveries; bedded down by his own guitar and piano, both deftly handled and topped off with occasional harmonica.

-Clues to his birthplace and Americana influences abound, and his introductions are overlaid with bare-boned philosophy delivered in his breezy drawl reminiscent of that shared by those demon-dodging, God-fearing characters immortalised by all the master song smiths from Guthrie to Waits to Cave.
+Clues to his birthplace and Americana influences abound, his introductions overlaid with bare-boned philosophy delivered in his breezy drawl reminiscent of that shared by those demon-dodging, God-fearing characters immortalised by all the master song smiths from Guthrie to Waits to Cave.

 Strays into his debut album From the Ground Up reveal the more character laden side of his oeuvre.
 Someone unafraid to follow through on murderous intent as he finally kills off the eponymous ‘Fat Man’ who haunts his sleep (“I slept better after I wrote that”); and not beyond inhabiting the songwriter role from God’s perspective in Gawd Above (“Because I’m a total narcissist”).
 But it’s exposure of own undressed heart in Songs when plaintive voice meets plain speak with stunning effect.
 The She in She Knows knows a thing or two about him.
 Like how he’s scared of the dark and will “bleed on command…She knows a thing or two about rain”.